tytydraco/yessleep/out/Im_a_Cop_on_the_Navajo_Reservation_I_Investigated_a_Killer_Who_Steals_His_Victims_Skin_Part_3.md

 I can barely process the scenes before they're swallowed up by darkness again.
 Each flash of light feels like a gamble, a momentary advantage that could also paint a target on the one holding it.
 But without them, the darkness is complete, and in the darkness, the skinwalkers have the upper hand.

-In the thick, suffocating darkness, every sound becomes a potential threat.
-It's impossible to discern friend from foe, human from skinwalker.
+The sound of gunfire erupts from all directions.
+The panic is palpable, with people firing in desperation, not knowing if they're aiming at a skinwalker or one of their own.

 I realize with a chilling certainty that without some form of organization, we risk becoming our own worst enemy.
 The last thing we need is friendly [fire](https://www.reddit.com/r/nosleep/comments/16texdg/im_a_private_investigator_in_new_orleans_i/) in our panic.

 “Form a circle!
 Everyone, form a circle!
 Lights outwards!”
 I bellow, hoping my voice cuts through the chaos.